-Best small railway analogue controller for price
+Best small railway analogue controller for the price

-Like all analogue controllers here, it’ll work perfectly with Hornby style OO or HO as well as smaller scale N and 009 scale model trains and track; it can also be used as secondary controller in conjunction with a main unit for the controller of isolated sidings, service tracks and has 16v AC output terminals for powering accessories.
+Like all analogue controllers here, it’ll work perfectly with Hornby style OO or HO as well as smaller scale N and 009 scale model trains and track; it can also be used as a secondary controller in conjunction with a main unit for the controller of isolated sidings, service tracks and has 16v AC output terminals for powering accessories.

-Best DIY DC controller for price
+Best DIY DC controller for the price

 Best analogue controller for large layouts and expansion

-This is where the Gaugemaster GM-GMC-Q four track controller comes in.
+This is where the Gaugemaster GM-GMC-Q four-track controller comes in.

 Whether you’re looking for the cheapest controller to upgrade from the basic models supplied with Hornby train sets or one to handle larger layouts as you expand, one of the above models will meet your needs.